Housing

 Belltown

-Montlake (NOT Montlake Terrace!)
+Montlake (NOT Mountlake Terrace!)

 Madrona Park